Percept-Health-Solve/seir-model/Parameter_init.md

 | 60-69  |    0.834 |        24/129 |        28/105 |         12/24 |
 | 70-79  |    0.757 |         10/88 |         26/78 |          6/10 |
 |   80+  |    0.727 |          5/31 |         11/26 |           2/5 |

+### References

+(Rubin, D.B., 1987).
+The calculation of posterior distributions by data augmentation: Comment: A noniterative sampling/importance resampling alternative to the data augmentation algorithm for creating a few imputations when fractions of missing information are modest: The SIR algorithm.
+Journal of the American Statistical Association, 82(398), pp.543-546.